ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 [FOOTNOTE] Individual bar pages contain addresses with zip codes.
 These, however, were not captured as frequently by the Wayback Machine, and might therefore be more recent addresses.
 In cases of uncertainty, I do use these individual pages to help make qualitative judgments.

 [NOTE] What this means is that Google is better than the Census at figuring out where an address is.
+Specifically, I developed this process after noting via manual inspection of an initial map that the Census was failing to correctly code directional addresses (e.g. East Pine Street in Seattle).

 ## Clustering